Tom94/practical-path-guiding/README.md

 ## Practical Path Guiding for Efficient Light-Transport Simulation

-This repository contains the authors' implementation of the guided unidirectional path tracer of the research paper ["Practical Path Guiding for Efficient Light-Transport Simulation" [Müller et al. 2017]](https://tom94.net).
+This repository contains the authors' implementation of the guided unidirectional path tracer of the research paper ["Practical Path Guiding for Efficient Light-Transport Simulation" [Müller et al. 2017]](https://tom94.net) as well as several improvements to the algorithm that were presented in [chapter 10 of the "Path Guiding in Production" SIGGRAPH'19 course](https://tom94.net).
 It also includes a visualization tool for the SD-Trees learned by the guided path tracer.
 The guided path tracer has been implemented in the [Mitsuba Physically Based Renderer](http://mitsuba-renderer.org) and the visualization tool with the [nanogui](https://github.com/wjakob/nanogui) library.

 ### No Support for Participating Media